Military ranks of the Philippines: Current ranks

 The current AFP insignia used today are a modification of the system first used in 1954–55 as part of the Filipinization of the military forces by then President and former Secretary of National Defense Ramon Magsaysay, ending years of the US-styled rank system in place since 1935.
 Prior to that period, the Philippines used the same rank insignia of the United States Armed Forces with modifications for Philippine conditions.

-Commissioned officer ranks
+Officer ranks

 The rank insignia of commissioned officers.

 Enlisted personnel ranks

 The rank insignia of non-commissioned officers and enlisted personnel.